NonerKao/BICIB/README.md

 self-hosted brainfuck interpreter or compiler.

 We write the two programs in brainfuck.
-In other words, these programs should be viewed as Turing machines.
-There is no random-accessed memory any more, but only a tape now.
+In other words, these programs themselves should be viewed as Turing machines.
+There is no random-accessed memory but only a tape.

-As a result, we implement a small piece of assembly code as a general entry point, which is responsible for loading the files specified in the prompt into a contiguous region on the tape of the simulated machine.
+As a result, we implement a small piece of assembly code as a general entry point, which is responsible for loading the files specified in the command line arguments into a contiguous region on the tape of the simulated machine.
 The code will then be processed by the main part of interpreter/compiler, writen in brainfuck.

-Currently(version 0.2) we have the compiler self-hosted but still use C interpreter to run brainfuck programs.
+Currently(version 0.3) we have self-hosted compiler and interpreter, and planning to start developing debugger.

 Getting started
 ===============